Fourth Seimas: Elections

 In early 1936, before the election, all public organizations had to re-register with the government.
 Political parties, however, were not re-registered and had to close.
-The Lithuanian Nationalists Union remained the only party in Lithuania.
+The Lithuanian Nationalist Union remained the only party in Lithuania.
 A new electoral law provided that the nominations of the candidates must come not from parties but from counties and municipal councils which were appointed by the central government.
 The votes were to be cast not for party lists, but for specific individuals.
 The number of representatives was reduced from 85 to 49.
 Such changes provided that the Nationalists got 42 seats; remaining seven seats were taken by the Young Lithuania, a youth branch of the Nationalists Union.

 The Seimas functioned primarily as an advisory to the President: it debated proposals, made recommendations, and confirmed President's decisions.
 Its main purpose was to adopt a new constitution.
 It was accomplished on 11 February 1938.
 The new constitution provided for even more powers to the president.
 Up to that point all constitutions defined Lithuania as an independent democratic republic; the 1938 constitution dropped words "democratic" and "republic".